Saksham4sharma/saksham4sharma/README.md

 ## Hi there 👋

-I am Saksham Sharma, a integrated MTech Btech (IT) student
+I am Saksham Sharma, an integrated MTech Btech (IT) student

 🔭 I’m currently working on ...  full stack web development using MERN stack 🌱 I’m currently learning ...
 MERN stack and DSA